 2. "The SPMR stamped the customer's phone bill to evidence receipt of the cash, returning change of £3.91.".
 This may be what the SPMR did.
-However if so he was not following the instructions provided by Horizon as outlined in section 4.
-It is recognised that the bill may well have been stamped prior to the Disconnected Session Receipts being produced.
+However if so he was not following the instructions provided by Horizon as outlined in section 5 (ie. to ensure the customer received the total sum of £80).

-As explained in section 4, there were a number of indications that the transaction was not successful, and so the Bill payment had not been recorded:
+As explained in section 5, there were a number of indications that the transaction was not successful, and so the Bill payment had not been recorded:

 - a.
-The fact that the SPMR was asked twice about Retrying after failed Data Centre interactions - b.
-The fact that 3 copies of the Disconnected Session Receipt would have been printed out on the counter printer - c.
-The fact that no AP receipt to confirm payment of the Bill was printed - d.
+The fact that the SPMR was asked twice by Horizon about Retrying after failed Data Centre interactions - b.
+The fact that 3 copies of the Disconnected Session Receipt would have been printed out on the counter printer, which should have showed the transaction reversals. - c.
+The fact that no customer receipt to confirm payment of the Bill was printed as would normally happen. - d.
 The fact that the User had to Log On again and a Recovery Receipt was printed.